monktastic/hackmd/spirituality/nonduality.md

 # Ground and groundlessness

-The [Perennial Philosophy](https://en.wikipedia.org/wiki/Perennial_philosophy) states that despite their outward differences, all religions (or at least their mystical traditions) point to the same ultimate Truth: that of a transcendent "Godhead or Ground, which is the unmanifested principle of all manifestation."
+According to the [Perennial Philosophy](https://en.wikipedia.org/wiki/Perennial_philosophy), all religions (or at least their mystical traditions) ultimately point to the same ultimate Truth: that of a transcendent "Godhead or Ground, which is the unmanifested principle of all manifestation."
 On the other hand, Buddhism claims that this Ground—infinitely wondrous though it is—must itself be transcended to reveal _groundlessness_, which is vastly freer still.

 Is this "groundlessness" just another way of speaking about the same ineffable Truth, or is it meaningfully different?
 Should the beginning aspirant even care?
+Can't they just sort it all out later?

-If the Buddhists are correct, then having the "right view" matters a great deal right from the outset—for the Godhead is so utterly captivating and unmistakably "ultimate" that it will otherwise be nearly impossible to release when the time comes, in order to discover the unspeakable paradox that lies beyond.
+If the Buddhists are correct, then having the "right view" matters a great deal right from the outset.
+Otherwise, once the Godhead is realized, it becomes nearly impossible to release when the time comes, so that one may discover the unspeakable paradox that lies beyond.

 Regardless of which philosophy is correct, there are indeed two radically different modes of experience worth exploring here which, over the centuries, have unfortunately become conflated into one.
 In this piece, we will try to tease them apart.